How to create many to many lookup in Excel

 The lookup formula

-Now hold CTRL + SHIFT simultaneously, and press enter.
+Now hold CTRL + SHIFT as it is an array function.

 empty cell long formula